tknerr/vagrant-workflow-tests/README.md

 Specs for my Vagrant / Chef Solo based workflow.

 It is intended for testing whether the environment in which it is used has all the prerequisites installed and that the common scenarios can be excercised.
-It also serves as the acceptance tests for [Bill's Kitchen](https://github.com/tknerr/bills-kitchen).
+It also serves as the acceptance tests for [Bill's Kitchen](https://github.com/tknerr/bills-kitchen) (a Chef/Vagrant development environment for Windows) and my [Dev-Box](https://github.com/tknerr/dev-box/) (a Chef/Vagrant development environment inside an Ubuntu VM).

 ## Scenarios